Anmol-Baranwal/WaitSmart/README.md

 # <img src="https://github.com/Anmol-Baranwal/WaitSmart/assets/74038190/cfd5e684-36b7-46e6-a028-a280263c5128" alt="icon of todo list" width="35" /> WaitSmart

-> :information_source: This is a web application built using [Next.js](https://nextjs.org/).
+> :information_source: This web application is constructed with Next.js, a framework you can find at [Next.js](https://nextjs.org/) which is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project aims to facilitate efficient queue management in various settings, such as hospitals or other establishments.
 Users can wait comfortably from their location and receive notifications when it's their turn.
-Doctors will have the ability to send messages and updates to patients.
+Doctors will have the ability to manage patients.

 <hr>